driesd/gatsby-starter-netlify-cms/src/pages/index.md

     products.

-    It is the result of an effort to evovle from a disconnected product design approach to a living pattern library that closes the loop between design and development.
+    It is the result of an effort to evolve from a disconnected product design approach to a living pattern library that closes the loop between design and development.
 description: >-